 I know that the treasured tool among WordPress users is the Revive Old Posts plug-in.
 It is great at what it does, is easy to set up, and works.
 But I wanted more flexibility in my marketing and that plug-in isn’t there yet.

-After significant research into what is out there, I purchased the Autotweeter Pro desktop app (currently $35 and Windows only).
+After significant research into what is out there, I purchased the Autotweeter Pro desktop app.
 The program is a bit different in a few ways: